Noroda/yacs-gomc/README.md

 - sometimes it doesn't wants to display motd
 - sometimes scanner just skips IP address
 - color codes and formatting codes are visible
-- I am too lazy to fix all of these
 - omg I actually fixed this

 # ***Use something better instead of this!***